 The Ultimate Summer Sleeping Guide

-Sleeping in the summer can be a challenge for many of us.
-36% of UK adults already struggle to get to sleep at least once on a weekly basis, let alone when the heat makes it almost impossible to drift off.
+Sleeping on a hot summer’s night can be a challenge, especially when we’d love nothing more than to snuggle up under a cosy duvet.
+Studies show that 36% of UK adults already struggle to get to sleep at least once every week, let alone when the summer heat makes it almost impossible to drift off.

-Attempting to drift off when you feel restless and you’re trying to cool down is not only frustrating but it can also impact your all-important rest and rejuvenation time.
+Attempting to fall asleep when you feel restless and warm is not only frustrating, but it can also impact our all-important rest and rejuvenation time.
 We all need a good amount of sleep to help both our physical and mental health, so it’s important to find ways to cope with the summer temperatures.

 We search high and low for the perfect cooling bed sheets and for that lovely cool side of the pillow - that's why the team at DUSK have crunched the numbers, analysed the stats and pulled together some top tips to help you sleep better and beat the heat.